 #Lower boundary of slip denominator, VXLOW —

-lower limit of the denominator of the slip coefficient
+the lower bound of the denominator of the slip coefficient

 #Minimum valid wheel slip, KPUMIN —